PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/wiiu.md

 <figure><img src="https://i.imgur.com/DjHV0Gt.png" alt=""><figcaption></figcaption></figure>

-The game will now be available in Retrobat for scraping and playing.
+The game will now be available in ProjectArcade for scraping and playing.

 #### Place the Game folder in the roms directory